 This beach is located about an hour away from Ao Nang by car or boat.
 Had Yao or “Long Beach” has brown-grey sand and shallow water and it’s not the best for those who enjoy swimming.
 Visitors who come to this beach seek the isolation that’s difficult to find at Krabi’s more popular beaches.

-Compared to Koh Phi Phi and Railay, this beach used to be a secret paradise.
+Compared to Koh Phi Phi and Railay, this island used to be a secret paradise.
 It offered beautiful views, isolated beaches and good value accommodation.
 Since the explosion of Thailand’s tourism industry, Koh Lanta underwent significant development.
 The island is known for its safe, family-friendly vibe.

 This is accredited to its older, more conservative population.
 That means that this is not an anything-goes type of island.
 Respect the local community and be aware of the young families with children.
 Lanta offers a variety of activities including snorkeling, diving, kayaking, elephant riding, beach volleyball and hiking.
 There is also a variety of accommodation for all budgets.